alienlebarge/droid/README.md

 │   ├── Episode 7
 │   └── README.md
 ├── README.md
-└── grille.ini        # (WIP) A reinterpretation of Mutable Instruments Grids
+├── droid.ini         # Default patch that commes with the master module └── grille.ini        # (WIP) A reinterpretation of Mutable Instruments Grids
 ```